psamuels00/biking/README.md

 ## Graph Notes
 <a name="notes"></a>

-The timeline for data collection is:
+The timeline for data analysis is:

-- Oct 11, 2024 - distance data only (manual collection)
+- Day 1 (Oct 11, 2024) - Start tracking distance manually
-- Nov 9, 2024 - distance, speed, and elevation data (using Strava)
+- Day 30 (Nov 9, 2024) - Start tracking distance, speed, and elevation using Strava
+- Day 43 (Nov 22, 2024) - Start to access Strava data via API and generate graphs
+- Day 93 (Jan 11, 2025) - Start calculating Performance Index

-On days when someone forgot to use Strava, only distance is available.
+On days when someone forgets to use Strava, only distance is available.

 The green shades on most graphs indicate the day of week, as follows: